WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 17: HOG features with baseline parameters</em>
 </p>

-As shown in figure 17, HOG better represent sharp edges so it is better at displaying the contours of the human and the car compared to small details like the seeds on the strawberry.
+As shown in figure 17, HOG is better at capturing sharp edges and overall shape/contour than fine textures.
+Consequently, it renders the human and car contour more clearly since the original images contain fewer details and has well-defined edges.
+The strawberry and tiger are harder to recognize from HOG features because their appearances are dominated by fine textures as seeds and fur.

 ### <a id="hog-section-3"></a>3.
 Discuss the impact of varying parameters like cell size, block size, and the number of bins on the resulting HOG descriptors.